-These Rules and Regulations are promulgated pursuant to Chapters 42-17.1, "DEM", 42-17.6, 42-35, Administrative Procedures Act, and §§ 20-1-4; 20-1-12; and 20-1-13; of the R.I.
-Gen. Laws of 1956, as amended.
+These rules and regulations are promulgated pursuant to Chapter 42-17.1, "DEM", 42-17.6, 42-35 Administrative Procedures Act, and §§ 20-1-4; 20-1-12; 20-1-13; of the Rhode Island General Laws of 1956, as amended.

-7.3 Background
+RULE 3 BACKGROUND

-- A. Raptors are highly regulated species under various International, National, and State Agreements, Laws, and Regulations.
-In the United States, the U.S. Fish and Wildlife Service (the "Service") has been delegated authority for the protection of raptors. - B. As raptors are used for the sport of "Falconry" the Service has exercised its obligation under the law, through strict regulations.
-A dual State/Federal permitting system has been in place since implementation of Federal regulations governing falconry in 1995. - C. Beginning January 1, 2014, the Service discontinued issuing permits for individuals to possess raptors in order to engage in "Falconry" but has continued to enforce its oversight and enforcement responsibilities through individual State falconry programs, provided the State programs have met Federal approval. - D. Consistent with the requirements of the Migratory Bird Treaty Act of 1918 16 U.S.C. §§ 703-712, as amended, these Rules and Regulations have been reviewed and determined to meet or exceed the standards imposed by corresponding federal regulations.
+Raptors are highly regulated species under various International, National, and State Agreements, Laws, and Regulations.
+In the United States, the U.S. Fish and Wildlife Service (the "Service") has been delegated authority for the protection of raptors.

+As raptors are used for the sport of "Falconry" the Service has exercised its obligation under the law, through strict regulations.
+A dual State/Federal permitting system has been in place since implementation of Federal regulations governing falconry in 1995.

+Beginning January 1, 2014, the Service discontinued issuing permits for individuals to possess raptors in order to engage in "Falconry" but has continued to enforce its oversight and enforcement responsibilities through individual State falconry programs, provided the State programs have met Federal approval.

-7.4 Application
+The following revised Rhode Island Falconry Regulations were reviewed and certified by the U.S. Fish and Wildlife Service on January 1, 2014 as meeting the revised federal standards.
+In many instances these regulations are more restrictive than federal regulations.

+RULE 4 APPLICATION

-The terms and provisions of these Rules and Regulations shall be liberally construed to permit the Department to effectuate the purposes of state law, goals, and policies.
+The terms and provisions of these rules and regulations shall be liberally construed to permit the Department to effectuate the purposes of state law, goals, and policies.